LucaBigi/Optimization-methods-for-machine-learning-projects/README.md

-# University Projects Repository
+# Optimization Methods for Machine Learning Projects

+## Abstract:
+This repository collects two projects from the Optimization Methods for Machine Learning course at Sapienza University.
+The goal was to implement classical ML models from scratch without using high-level training libraries.
+Implemented models include MLP, RBF, and SVMs with custom optimization routines (gradient descent, decomposition, SMO).
+Experiments achieved >99% accuracy on MNIST and low MSE in regression tasks.
+The work demonstrates strong foundations in ML theory, algorithmic implementation, and performance evaluation.

+---

+## Project Overview

-This repository contains two separate university projects, each located in its own folder.
-These projects were part of the *Optimization Methods for Machine Learning* course at Sapienza University of Rome.
+This repository contains two separate university projects, each located in its own folder.These projects were part of the *Optimization Methods for Machine Learning* course at Sapienza University of Rome.
 The main objective was to **manually implement and optimize** classical ML models without relying on external training libraries.

-## Key Highlights
+Key highlights:
    - Implemented **Multilayer Perceptron (MLP)** and **Radial Basis Function (RBF)** networks for regression.
    - Developed a **Support Vector Machine (SVM)** classifier for binary and multiclass problems (MNIST).
    - Designed all optimization routines manually (gradient descent, decomposition, Most Violating Pair algorithm).

 Each project folder contains:
    - The **project report** detailing the technical implementation.
    - The **project assignment** for reference.
    - The **code**, organized into subfolders by assignment question.

 Each question folder includes:
    - A `functions` file with the necessary helper functions.
    - A `run` file to execute the experiments.

 To run any experiment, execute the `run` file in the corresponding folder.
 All helper functions are self-contained within the `functions` files.

+---

 ## Dependencies

 The projects require the following external Python libraries:
    - **numpy** – arrays, and numerical operations
    - **pandas** – dataset loading and manipulation
    - **matplotlib** – 2D and 3D visualizations
    - **scipy** – optimization (`scipy.optimize.minimize`)
    - **scikit-learn** – preprocessing, splitting, and metrics
    - **cvxopt** – quadratic programming solver for the SVM formulation

+---

 **RESULTS**

 ### Regression Models

 | Model              | Final Validation MSE | Optimization Time |
 |--------------------|----------------------|-------------------|
 | Full MLP           | 2.10 × 10⁻⁴          | 1.35 s            |